Introduction and Overview

 Purpose: This cookie attempts to estimate the user’s bandwidth on our websites (with embedded YouTube video).

-Note: These cookies were set after a test and cannot claim to be complete.
+Note: These cookies were set after a test and may not claim to be complete.

-If you are logged into your YouTube account, YouTube can save many of your actions/interactions on our website with the help of cookies and assign them to your YouTube account.
-For example, YouTube receives information about how long you surf on our site, which browser type you use, which screen resolution you prefer or which actions you perform.
+If you are logged into your YouTube account, YouTube can store many of your actions/interactions on our website using cookies and associate them with your YouTube account.
+YouTube thereby receives information such as how long you surf on our site, which browser type you use, which screen resolution you prefer, or which actions you perform.

 YouTube uses this data on the one hand to improve its own services and offers, and on the other hand to provide analyses and statistics for advertisers (who use Google Ads).